Woodcock Banding at Pineridge Grouse Camp

 Every year Pineridge Grouse Camp offers a woodcock banding clinic for those interested in seeing how to band woodcock and potentially being able to get a permit from his or her state to band woodcock themselves the following spring.

-The clinic will be led by Earl Johnson, lead coordinator for Minnesota’s woodcock banding program and assisted by Jerry Havel, Terry Petro, Donna Dustin and Kyle Daly.
+The clinic will be led by Donna Dustin, lead coordinator for Minnesota’s woodcock banding program and assisted by Jerry Havel, Terry Petro, Earl Johnson, Ted Dick and Kyle Daly.
 You will be guided through a very informative power point program discussing the following:

 - Why band woodcock